NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

 #. ``--wind_nudge (-wn)``: flag to turn on wind nudging to UFS profiles

 #. ``--geostrophic (-geos)``: flag to turn on geostrophic wind forcing

+Notes Regarding Implemented Forcing Methods

+The ``--forcing_method`` option hides some complexity that should be understood when running this script since each method has a particular use case and produces potentially very different forcing terms.
+Forcing method 1 is designed to be used in concert with the three-dimensional UFS.
+I.e., the UFS must be run with diagnostic tendencies activated so that the `nophysics` term is calculated and output for all grid points.
+This diagnostic term represents the tendency produced for each state variable by the UFS between calls to the "slow" physics.
+This includes the tendency due to advection, but also any tendencies due to other non-physics processes, e.g. "fast" physics, coupling to external components, data assimilation, etc. Within the SCM, this diagnostic is used as the forcing term for each state variable.
+Although one can achieve results as close as possible between a UFS column and the single column model using this method, it will NOT be bit-for-bit for many reasons.
+Some of these reasons
+include: diagnostic output is not typically instantaneous for every timestep, the UFS' vertical coordinate is semi-Lagrangian and includes a remapping step as the surface pressure changes for each column, whereas the SCM uses a Eulerian vertical coordinate without the vertical remapping step, and some interpolation happens in the UFS_case_gen.py script due to the UFS initial conditions and history files using different grids.
+This method can only be used when the UFS has been configured and run with the anticipation of running the SCM using this forcing method afterward because it requires considerable extra disk space for the additional output.

 .. _`ufsforcingensemblegenerator`: